jeancsil/pyurl-shortener/README.md

     - Command line tool to shorten URLs?
 - Maybe opening a shortened link from the terminal?
 - Backup of the database?
+- Create a class to load the database and retain the logic of removing "\n"